nuthanc/junior_to_senior/code_analysis/README.md

 * Look at the Folder structure and the README
 * Next at index.js or the server.js
 * Next in the Frontend, start off with index.js
+* Start with the Big picture and get a general overview of everything

 ### New Feature Commit: Multiple Face Detection Solution